 People often ask me how I edit my Instagram photos.
 I take most of my photos with my Canon 6D but sometimes I use my phone.
 In fact, some days I like my phone photos better than my camera photos.
 The angle or the depth of field might be better.
 The one thing I do when I edit my phone or camera photos is trying to make it look like I saw the scene with my eyes.

-With my phone I use Snapseed.
+With my phone I use Snapseed to edit.
 It kind of reminds me of Photoshop or Lightroom.
 It’s a pretty powerful tool.
 You can edit so many aspects of the photo and do it all on different layers.
 I get a chance to bring back those highlights that got slightly blown out or make the photo more vibrant and less washed out.
 I error on taking darker photos (as you can see above in the before side) because I know I can change the exposure and still keep my highlights.

 For phone cameras I’ve really enjoyed my Galaxy s6 but I’m not sure what I’ll get next.
 This was the first phone that took really good night shots and rivals a real camera.
 Plus, the panoramas are just way easier than hand stitching it with your camera.